ktreese/vmware-packer-templates/README.md

 $ packer build rhel-server-7-x86_64.json         build a RedHat 7 vagrant box
 ```

+###### Watching The Build
+Packer requires VNC to issue boot commands during a build.
+When the VM build is run headless, without a GUI, you can view the screen of the VM by connecting via VNC with the password and IP:port provided in the build output.

+The best way to do this on a Mac is to open Safari, and type in `vnc://ipaddress`.
+Screen Sharing will open up.
+Pin the icon to your dock for future use.
+Screen Sharing works beautifully to connect to a VNC server, and it's built right in to MacOS!

 ## Making it useful for VMware
 Once the packer build completes, login to your vSphere instance and convert the machine into a vmware template.
 Move it to the `Templates` folder, and using the Vagrantfile example above:
 ```